 Home > Investors > Corporate Governance > EQUALITY & DIVERSITY

-Cranswick recognises the potential benefits of bringing together a wide variety of backgrounds and experiences and is pursuing the development of a diverse workforce that is representative of all sections of society.
+Cranswick recognises the benefits of bringing together a wide variety of backgrounds and experiences and is pursuing the development of a diverse workforce that is representative of all sections of society.
 Our Group Diversity Policy requires that all appointments, including recruitments and internal promotions, are based on merit, qualification and abilities, and are not influenced or affected by race, colour, nationality, religion or belief, gender, marital status or civil partnership, family status, pregnancy or maternity, sexual orientation, gender reassignment, disability or age.
 The policy applies at all levels across the Group, including the Board and its Committees.
+Our recruitment practices are designed to eliminate bias and discrimination, which includes how and where we recruit colleagues and ensuring our recruitment materials and interview practices are inclusive.

-The Food and Agriculture Sector has historically had low levels of female participation in management.
-Whilst we have been actively taking steps to promote greater gender diversity including through our recruitment and our graduate programme (where 40 per cent of recruits are female), this represents a longer-term approach which will result in improvement over time as careers develop and our colleagues move into more senior management positions.
-We have also explained on page 57 of the Strategic Report various further measures we are undertaking to encourage diversity, which apply across the Group at all levels, including senior
+Our sector has historically had low levels of ethnic and female participation in management in the geographic regions in which we operate.
+While we have been actively taking steps to promote greater diversity, including through our recruitment and our graduate programme, this represents a longer-term approach, which will result in improvement over time as careers develop and our colleagues move into more senior management positions.
+We have also explained on page 57 of the Strategic Report various further measures we are undertaking to encourage diversity, which apply across the Group at all levels, including senior management.

-Details of Board and executive management diversity are set out at the end of this report in accordance with new Listing Rule requirement.
-The Listing Rules now also require that companies explain where they do not meet the following targets:
+Details of Board and executive management diversity are set out at the end of this report in accordance with Listing Rule requirements.
+The Listing Rules also require that companies explain where they do not meet the following targets:

 • At least 40 per cent of the Board are women.